 Many taxpayers owe taxes to the Internal Revenue Service (IRS), but they do not have the immediate funds to pay off this liability.
 A possible solution to this problem is to enter into an installment agreement.
 Taxpayers can submit an installment agreement proposal to the IRS.
 However, the IRS does not always accept these proposals.
 If the IRS rejected your proposal, Damiens Law can discuss the steps to appeal the rejection of your IRS installment agreement.
-Consider contacting Damiens Law in our Mississippi office at (662) 442-4423 or our Tennessee office at (901) 499-4466.
+Consider contacting Damiens Law at (601) 957-9672.

 What is an installment agreement?